jdidion/hon/README.md

 ### Will you support my favorite tool?

 Maybe, but probably not.
 If you haven't already gotten the picture, Hon is unashamedly opinionated.
 Simplicity and flexibility are usually at odds, and Hon is all about simplicity.
 That said, feel free to request support for a tool by creating a GitHub issue.
 You are, of course, also welcome to fork Hon and modify it as you wish.

+## Todo

+* Look at Nox for testing https://nox.thea.codes/en/stable/
+* Look at Invoke for task management, rather than making direct calls to subprocess http://www.pyinvoke.org/